-There are many other microphone connectors that have either neither risen to popular use or have become obsolete.
+There are many other microphone connectors that have either never risen to popular use or have become obsolete.

-Also, there are many integrated microphones (like in cell phones, laptops, etc.) that are connected directly within the circuitry of the electronic device they are designed into.
+Also, many integrated microphones (like in cell phones, laptops, etc.) are connected directly within the circuitry of the electronic device they are designed into.

 What does XLR stand for?
 XLR stands for X Latching Resilient.
-The XLR cable was invented by Cannon Electric Company and the first edition was called the Cannon X connector.
+Cannon Electric Company invented the XLR cable, and the first edition was called the Cannon X connector.
 After adding a latch (L) and resilient neoprene/rubber (R), the connector was named “XLR.”